myersm0/WatershedParcellation.jl/README.md

 The basic sequence of operations is connectivity -> gradients -> watershed -> homogeneity testing.
 However, the creation of gradients has several external dependencies and process complexities so I'm postponing the release of that step.

 ## Installation
-I aim to add this code to the Julia general repository.
+I aim to submit this code to the Julia general registry.
 Until then, installation is as follows:
 ```
 using Pkg
 Pkg.add(url = "https://github.com/myersm0/WatershedParcellation.jl")